Sandipan04/DoorDarshan/README.md

 - More beneficial features like face recognition, fingerprint scanning, and integration with other IoT based systems in the lab can be done.
 - Already present features can be simplified.

-## Some observations during our initial developement!
+## Some Observations During Developement!

 - **Power Supply Issue with Raspberry Pi:** Initially, a 5V 2A generic adapter was used to power the Raspberry Pi.
 However, this led to insufficient power for the device, affecting its ability to interface effectively with the relay for the solenoid lock and the display board.
 To resolve this, we upgraded to the original Raspberry Pi power supply, ensuring stable performance of the Raspberry Pi and its connected components.